Het microbioom: de rol van je darmflora voor je gezondheid en welzijn - Insentials

-Research has shown that the gut microbiome is not merely passive but actively involved in regulating physiological processes.
-Maintaining a healthy balance is therefore crucial.
-When this balance is disrupted (dysbiosis), it can increase the risk of chronic conditions.
+Research has shown that the gut microbiome is not merely passive but is actively involved in regulating physiological processes.
+It is therefore important to maintain a healthy balance in the microbiome.
+When this balance is disrupted- a condition known as “dysbiosis” - it can increase the risk of chronic diseases.
 [2]

 The microorganisms in our gut contribute to the breakdown of complex carbohydrates, proteins, and fats that our bodies cannot digest on their own.
 This breakdown releases nutrients that can then be absorbed and utilized by the body.
 [3]

 One of the most important contributions of the gut microbiome is the fermentation of dietary fibers.
 This process produces short-chain fatty acids (SCFAs), which primarily serve as an energy source for intestinal cells.
-In addition, SCFAs play other roles, such as regulating glucose and fat metabolism and modulating the immune system.
+They also support the gut lining, which plays a crucial role in protecting the intestinal barrier.
+In addition, SCFAs contribute to the regulation of glucose and fat metabolism and help modulate the immune system.
 [4]

 Did you know that approximately 70% of our immune system is located in the gut?
 This means there's a crucial link between gut microflora and immune function.
 [6]